GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

     The value of `data` should match the **Data / Decoding** output in your Sigfox backend **Device > Messages** history for this message.

-6. Verify that you can see the integration logs in Stackdriver Logging.
-On the Cloud Function's details page, click the **View Logs** button to open Stackdriver Logging for the `callback_data` function.
+6. Verify that you can see the integration logs in Cloud Logging.
+On the Cloud Function's details page, click the **View Logs** button to open Cloud Logging for the `callback_data` function.

 7. Find the entries for `Received Sigfox message` and any entries below that.
 Click the entries to expand their view.
 You should see something similar to the following:

-**Figure 8.** Stackdriver Logging
+**Figure 8.** Cloud Logging

 [logging]: https://storage.googleapis.com/gcp-community/tutorials/sigfox-gw/logging.png
 ![stackdriver logging][logging]